noahgibbs/madscience/README.md

     # Edit the file, change from rails-devise-pundit to your app
     vi nodes/app_server.json.erb
-    # Create the server locally
+    # Create the server locally and push apps to it
     vagrant up --provision --provider=virtualbox
-    # Push apps to the server
-    vagrant push development

     # ONLY when you're ready to destroy your VM
     vagrant destroy --force